 Butter is a kitchen staple nearly all the world over.
 We bake with it, cook with it, dip in it, and occasionally just slather it across things in all its rich, luxurious glory.
 We love it (most of us) and often take it for granted.
-It’s just there—salted or unsalted—in a tub, as a stick, or in little individually wrapped pods or packets.
+It’s just there—salted or unsalted—in a tub, as a stick, or in little individually wrapped packets.

 Not being much of a baker, I never put too much thought into plain butter.
 Its existence was quite enough for me.
 That is, until I went to Ireland for the first time.

 That was when I discovered the flavorful joy of grass-fed cultured butter.
 Bright yellow, like the heart of a daisy, imbued with a depth of richness that filled my mouth with pleasure without leaving a slick of oil on my tongue, perfectly salted and utterly glorious, butter became my favorite food in a country whose farm-to-table culinary prowess are nothing to sniff at.
 In fact, my first bite of farm-churned butter, slathered on a proper scone was enough to convince me that there was, indeed, gold at the end of every rainbow in Ireland—and its name was butter.